 Bucks end Thunder's 5-game win streak in blowout fashion

 Giannis Antetokounmpo scored 32 points to lead the Milwaukee Bucks to a 133-86 home blowout of the Oklahoma City Thunder on Friday night.
-It was the Bucks' third win of 40-or-more points this season, tying Milwaukee for the NBA record for most such games in a season.
+It was the Bucks' third win of 40-or-more points, tying the NBA record for most such games in a season.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)